LGBT flag

 Healthcare & wellness

-As we mentioned, LGBT seniors have a higher risk of social isolation.
+As we mentioned, LGBT seniors are at higher risk of social isolation.
 They also suffer more physical and mental health issues, including disabilities.
-At the same time, access to health services isn’t a given and those who fear discrimination may forfeit care altogether.
+Unfortunately, access to health services isn’t a given and those who fear discrimination may forfeit care altogether.

-Let’s go into some of the main concerns for LGBT senior health and wellness.
+Let’s go into some of the main health and wellness concerns for LGBT seniors.

 Higher risk of health issues